ivycat/spurs/README.md

 While you can easily make a child theme for Spurs, we recommend using Spurs to create your next spiffy new theme.
 Much like [Underscores](http://underscores.me/) or [Sage](https://roots.io/sage/), Spurs isn't meant to be a child theme.

 **Note:** We reserve the right to break backward compatibility at any point, in fact we expect it.
-Don't expect to automatically update the main theme automatically when there are updates.
+Don't expect to update the main theme automatically when there are updates.

-If you'd like to get email notifications of new updates, please subscribe to our themes mailing list.
+If you'd like to get email notifications of new updates, please []subscribe to our mailing list](https://mailchi.mp/ivycat/plugin-theme-updates).

 ## About